Bipolar Disorder Hotline

 - Inflated self-confidence.
 Feeling unusually powerful, capable or invincible.

-If these symptoms interfere with your daily life, relationships or sense of safety, professional support can help you regain control and build a treatment plan that fits your needs.
+If these symptoms interfere with your daily life, relationships or sense of safety, the right support can help you regain stability and build a treatment plan that fits your needs.

 Types of Bipolar Disorder